-Passing sight distance comprises four elements: an initial maneuver distance, opposing lane occupancy distance, clearance length, and opposing vehicle travel distance.
-AASHTO has documented the derivation of empirical values for minimum passing sight distance requirements.
+Passing sight distance is the distance a passing driver needs to see ahead in order to accomplish a passing maneuver without interfering with an opposing vehicle.
+AASHTO has documented the derivation of empirical values for minimum passing sight distance requirements1.
 These minimum values, related to design speed are given in Table 201.3 and are to be applied to all two-lane highways.
 In addition to geometric considerations, the designer should analyze traffic volumes to determine whether there will be sufficient gaps in the oncoming traffic stream to allow the pass maneuver.